Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Majority of essays need to be 800-1000 words: Practise.
 Argument cannot be sustained in 2-3 pages.
 This marking was done generously.
 Muscles need to be trained to write 3 hours straight

+Choose to rewrite either introduction or body paragraph on The Crucible and email wimble for feedback.

 # Resources: